Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 1. Double leg extension

 Lie on the floor with arms extended behind your head.
-Raise your arms and feet at the same time reaching up towards your feet, slowly lowering to a couple of inches off the ground and repeat.
+Raise your arms and feet at the same time, reaching up toward your feet, slowly lowering to a couple of inches off the ground, and repeat.
 Keep your lower back pressed into the floor.
-If you are arching, do not lower legs too much.
-Add a 10–15 pound weight, by holding it with your hands, for added fat burning.

-Modification: Perform same as above but do not lower the legs as much.
+Modification: Perform same as above, but do not lower the legs as much.
 The lower the legs, the more difficult.

 2. Plank

 Facing the floor, get in push-up position with hands and toes on the floor, arms extended.
-While keeping your neck and back aligned in a flat position, hold the abs tight and slightly tuck the hips to help maintain the correct flat position the entire time.
+While keeping your neck and back aligned in a flat position, hold the abs tight, and slightly tuck the hips to help maintain the correct flat position the entire time.

 Modification: You can perform this exercise on your knees, but maintain the same neck and back alignment while keeping abs tight.